Lumbar sprain: Healing time (Duration and prognosis)

 Our spine is composed of 33 vertebrae stacked on top of each other and separated by intervertebral discs.

-To ensure the stability of the spine, many ligaments connect between these vertebrae, especially longitudinal ligaments anterior and posterior, intertransverse ligaments, interspinous ligament and yellow ligament.
+To ensure the stability of the spine, numerous ligaments connect these vertebrae, notably the longitudinal ligaments anterior and posterior, intertransverse ligaments, interspinous ligament and yellow ligament.

 There are also ligaments that connect between the last two lumbar vertebrae (L4 and L6) and the bones of the pelvis, the iliolumbar ligaments (the most frequently affected by lumbar sprains).